Skip to main content

 Aims

-• To study representative examples of Greek and Roman epic, to introduce students to a wide range of approaches to the study of epic including its role as a device for memorialisation, and to explore the ways in which the genre developed in Greek and Roman antiquity, and beyond.
+• To study the concept and history of epic, drawing on representative examples of Greek and Roman epic along with texts from other cultures, to introduce students to a wide range of approaches to the study of epic including its role as a device for memorialisation, and to explore the ways in which the genre developed in Greece, Rome, and beyond.

 Content

-• Ancient epic lies at the heart of the Western literary canon, and has influenced the greatest writers from the Middle Ages to modernity.
+• Ancient epic lies at the heart of the construction of a Western literary canon, and has influenced writers from the Middle Ages to modernity.

-• At the same time, epic is the only classical genre which is regularly studied in relation to poems which do not belong to the Western literary tradition.
+• At the same time, epic is the only classical genre which is regularly studied in relation to poems which do not belong to the Greco-Roman literary tradition.

-• This course approaches ancient epic both as the cornerstone of western literature and as traditional poetry comparable to other great epic traditions from all over the world.
+• This course approaches ancient epic both as a cornerstone of European literature and as traditional poetry comparable to other epic traditions from all over the world.

 • It explores the tensions between different approaches to epic.

-• examines issues of authorship, traditionality, social context, memorialisation, intertextuality, reception.
+• It examines issues of authorship, traditionality, social context, memorialisation, intertextuality, reception.

-• and offers a close study of representative texts such as Homer Iliad and Odyssey, Apollonius Argonautica, Virgil Aeneid, Ovid Metamorphoses and Lucan Civil War.
+• It offers a close study of representative texts such as Homers Iliad and Odyssey, Apollonius Argonautica, Virgils Aeneid, and Ovids Metamorphoses.

 Learning Outcomes